Exploring the neighborhood of 1-layer QAOA with Instantaneous Quantum Polynomial circuits: The Instantaneous Quantum Polynomial circuit

 where $\boldsymbol{\theta} = (\vec{\phi},\vec{\theta})$ are free, real parameters.
 The IQP state is recovered by setting $\phi_i = \pi/2$ and making the transformation $\theta_i \, \longrightarrow \theta_i - \pi/2$.
 Since the IQP state can be brought to this form by modifying the final layer of single qubit rotations, we expect generic states of this form to be difficult to sample classically as well.
 We also make the important observation that, up to single qubit rotations and energy rescaling, the IQP state in Eq.~\eqref{eq:ansatz} is the same as that produced by a 1-layer QAOA designed to solve for the ground state of $\mathcal{H}_{\mathrm{IQP}}$.

 This ansatz generalizes the optimization cost function of Eq.~\eqref{eq:cost} to

 which we refer to as the optimization landscape.
 The task of computing the cost function defined in Eq.~\eqref{eq:costnew} is then reduced to estimating the expectation values of the spins $\langle Z_i \rangle_{\boldsymbol{\theta}}$ and correlators $\langle Z_i Z_j \rangle_{\boldsymbol{\theta}}$ in an arbitrary state $\ket{\Psi(\boldsymbol{\theta})}$.
-In Appendix~\ref{app:analytic} we show that the latter expression can be reduced to calculating partition functions of reduced Ising Hamiltonians of the form
+In the Supplemental Material we show that the latter expression can be reduced to calculating partition functions of reduced Ising Hamiltonians of the form

 where $e$'s are single or two qubit subsets.
 The reduced generator $\mathcal{H}_{e}$ retains only the terms in $\mathcal{H}_{\mathrm{IQP}}$ that anti-commute with the operator $X_e = \bigotimes_{i \in e} X_i$.
 This leads to a highly restricted graph topology, for which partition functions can be evaluated exactly.
 We generalize this method to show that IQPs have simple analytic expressions for all expectation values of the form $\langle Z_e \rangle_{\boldsymbol{\theta}}$, with a number of terms that scales like $\mathcal{O}(2^{\abs{e}})$.